Furciferi/DES-Obs/README.md

 Usage
 ======

 HUAP is used in conjuction with the kentools command qcInvPrint.
 This grabs the observation data for the night and saves into the DECamObserver directory a "YYYYMMDD".qcinv file.
-The day seems to be given by when you run the code, so in general will be +1 to the actual observing night.

 As this is dependent on kentools and qcInvPrint, in general you will need to be at the Observer2 station.